 Rasheed Muhammad and Ramzan Rizwan will return to court on July 11.

-SINGAPORE: The two suspects involved in the legless body murder case were taken back to the crime scene on Thursday (June 19).
+SINGAPORE: The two male Pakistani suspects who are involved in the recent legless body luggage case was on Friday (June 20) remanded for psychiatric observation.

-The duo is alleged to have committed the murder between June 10 at about 12.01am and June 11 at about 6.04pm at 6B Rowell Road, room 44.
-They were arrested at about 3pm at Rowell Road last Thursday, just two streets away from the gruesome find.
+The two men are alleged to have committed the murder between June 10, at about 12.01 am and June 11, at about 6.04pm at 6B Rowell Road, Room 44.
+They were arrested at about 3pm at Rowell Road last Thursday, which is just two streets away from the gruesome find.

-If found guilty of murder, they face the death penalty.
+Both men will return to court on July 11.
+If convicted of murder, they face the death penalty.